Welcome to your Fenham 'Where I live' web pages

-Over the summer holidays children and young people had the opportunity to earn a free activity if they take part in our loyalty scheme.
-Anyone aged between 5-18 years old, taking part in the summer programme (PDF 2.44MB) from Monday 21 July - Sunday 31 August 2014 can earn loyalty stamps.
-If you collected six stamps across the summer holidays you can redeem your free activity at one of the following venues before 31 October 2014:
+Over the summer holidays children and young people had the opportunity to earn a free activity if they took part in our loyalty scheme.
+Anyone aged between 5-18 years old, who took part in the summer programme (PDF 2.44MB) from Monday 21 July - Sunday 31 August 2014 earned loyalty stamps.
+If you collected six stamps across the summer holidays don't forget to redeem your free activity at one of the following venues before 31 October 2014:

 Please contact the venue to check availability before redeeming your free activity.
 Terms and conditions apply.(PDF 10KB)